 If you want to keep your enjoy your spaghetti, you have to reheat it before you dig in.
 It’s a piece of cake!
 Just pop it in the microwave and heat it up until it’s steaming hot.
 Please ensure you use a microwave-safe container to avoid any kitchen disasters.

 If you’re working with a microwave, don’t forget to stir your pasta!
 This will prevent uneven heating and ensure a scrumptious dining experience.
 Meanwhile, boil the pasta in water for 30 seconds for stovetop reheating, strain it out, and mix it with your delicious sauce.
+If you don’t have a good pasta strainer here’s one I personally recommend.

 Now, if your leftover cooked spaghetti already has sauce on it, let’s do it a little differently.
 Add 2-3 tablespoons of water to a pan, then add the pasta and simmer on low until it’s ready to eat.